 4.4 Transmit

 Here follows a simple diagram of what’s happening.
-(Open here for rendering it)
+(Original version)

 $ atest recorded-broadcast.wav